-Rates and fees verified as correct at 05 December, 2016.
+Rates and fees verified as correct at 29 July, 2021.
 Other information correct at the time of writing.
+Advertiser disclosure.

 With Compass Global Markets you can transfer money to over 50 countries and in 16 currencies.
 If a currency you wish to transfer with or buy one that’s not being offered, you can still make an enquiry.
 Have a look at today’s rates in the table below to transfer money using Compass Global Markets:

 Compass Global Markets Rate 0.7326

 |Currency||At today's Compass Global Markets Rate, 1 AUD buys*||For 10,000 AUD recipient will get|

 United States Dollars (USD)

 |USD0.7326||USD 7,326||Go to site|

 Canadian Dollars (CAD)

 Hong Kong Dollars (HKD)